sameerabalay/Dockless_Mobility/final-proposal.md

  # Final Proposal Specifications

-**Purpose**:
+**Purpose**

-Micro-Mobility - Small, human or electric-powered transportation market has been on the rise according to Populus report.
-According to <a href="">McKinsey forecasting report </a> micromobility market will be a $200 billion to $300 billion dollar market in United States by 2030.
-Key takeaways from Populus are
+Micro-Mobility - Small, human or electric-powered transportation market has been on the rise in United States according to Populus report. <a href="https://www.mckinsey.com/industries/automotive-and-assembly/our-insights/micromobilitys-15000-mile-checkup">McKinsey </a> forecasted that micromobility market will be a $200 billion to $300 billion dollar market in United States by 2030.
+According to the Populus report the few of the factors effecting the new micro-mobility trend are GPS-enabled smartphones apps that make it easier to locate the mobility devices and that in many major U.S.cities it is faster to travel short distance of 3 miles or less using an e-scooter or bike than driving a car or using a ride-hailing service.
+Many cities are still in the midst of developing policies and regulations to handle the rise in micro-mobility transportation.
+The reports highlighties three areas where majority of cities will focus policy and regulations on:
-"The adoption of new mobility services is accelerating and becoming ubiquitous.
-Cities must plan for them."
-"Micro-mobility services could provide cities with the public support they need to develop better active transportation infrastructure."

-According to the report "The explosion of electric scooter services in the United States in 2018 took many by surprise - both in the public and private sectors.
-While many cities are working to determine how to develop policies and frameworks for managing this latest wave of transportation innovation" and city of Austin is currently working on enhancing their dockless mobility policies and frameworks
+quote

+'
+1. Ensuring safety: What policies should be enacted to ensure the safety of riders and others using public space (e.g., streets and sidewalks)?
+What transportation planning and design modifications are possible to promote the safety of those using shared and personal micro-mobility options and others in the public right of way?
+2. Promoting equitable access to services: Are micro-mobility services accessible, and being utilized, by a broad segment of the population?
+If not, how can the city support expanding access to disadvantaged populations?
+3. Evaluating impacts on traffic and sustainability: How do micro-mobility services fit into the broader transportation ecosystem?
+Are they reducing vehicle trips?
+How many micro-mobility vehicles can the residents of a city effectively utilize?

+'
+end quote

+I have met with City of Austin transportation IT staff and they agreed that City of Austin is also focusing on the above policies and is in the process of updating their policies.